Dresden Spearheads European Semiconductor Revival

 This transformation is set to accelerate with recent projects like Infineon's $5 billion plant and Robert Bosch's $3 billion expansion.

 Most notably, Taiwan Semiconductor Manufacturing Co.
-(TSMC ) is establishing a 10 billion euro facility, marking its European debut.
+(TSMC ) is establishing a EUR 10 ($11) billion euro facility, marking its European debut.

 This facility is located next to Bosch's operations, with additional support from NXP.